chef-boneyard/chef-dk/POLICYFILE_README.md

 ### Are Policyfiles Versioned?

-Policyfiles are versioned, but the versioning mechanism is different than SemVer depedency resolution--it's more like git branching.
+Policyfiles are versioned, but the versioning mechanism is different than SemVer dependency resolution--it's more like git branching.

-Each time you create or update a Policyfile lock document, ChefDK generates a `revision_id` based on the lock content (again this is a SHA1 hash) and inserts this into the resulting JSON.
+Each time you create or update a Policyfile lock document, ChefDK generates a `revision_id` based on the lock content (again this is a SHA hash) and inserts this into the resulting JSON.

 Additionally, the Chef Server has a new concept called a _policy group_, which is a collection of nodes.
 In practice, it will probably be common